quintanar401/kdb-wc/README.md

 * `k-chart-type` - optional, chart type as in C3 manual. 'line', 'spline' and etc.
 * `k-time-col` - optional, time column.
 * `k-data-cols` - optional, data columns.
+* `k-flow` - optional, if true the chart will be updated with the new data on every update.
+See examples and C3 flow help/example.
 * `k-id` - optional, this id can be used to link other components to this one.
 * `debug` - optional.
 Can be set to true to see debug prints in the browser console.